tandryukha/dropshipping-irondust/docs/api.md

 - POST /search/hybrid — Force Hybrid search (BM25 + vectors via RRF)
 - POST /search/ai — AI quick answer, grounded in top results (feature-flagged)

+### UI: Ask AI

+- The UI includes an Ask AI button (header and in the search overlay) and an AI Answer card rendered above results when `ai_search` is enabled.
+- The AI Answer card shows: a concise answer, cited items, and suggested refinement chips (e.g., sort by price per serving, Vegan).
+- The feature flag can be toggled at runtime via `/feature-flags/ai_search` without redeploying.

 Example:

 ```bash